 “I felt our team played very hard and never gave up.
 “I’m very proud of these young ladies for how they represented the University of Tennessee this year, and for their careers and as individuals and how they carried themselves through their careers.
 They’re hard workers, play with a lot of heart, and I’m sorry that this season is over.” — Rob Patrick

 Tennessee won 14 of their last 16 games.
 They defeated six ranked teams, including four in the top ten.
 After never defeating a top five opponent, the Lady Vols had beat two in one season.
 Kristen Andre was named the program’s second First Team All-American.
 Amy Morris earned Third Team All-American.
 Julie Knytych and Yuliya Stoyanova picked up All-American honorable mention honors.
 Rob Patrick was named the Volleyball Magazine Coach of the Year.
-Tennessee was just the fourth school in the Eastern Time Zone to ever reach the Final Four.
+Tennessee was just the fifth school in the Eastern Time Zone to ever reach the Final Four.
 The senior class was the winningest in UT history with a 97-32 (.752) record.
 And when the final poll was released, Tennessee had secured its highest ever ranking as the #6 team in the nation.

 “This is a senior class that I will never forget because they came into the University of Tennessee when we did not have a winning tradition, we were not a ranked team yet, and they took on the challenge of building this program into one of the elite programs in the country.
 And they did it through perseverance and hard work.” — Rob Patrick